bsmith89/strain-corr/doc/manuscript/manuscript.md

 [@blanco-miguezExtendingImprovingMetagenomic2023;@milaneseMicrobialAbundanceActivity2019b].
-Therefore, the depth ratio---the ratio of a given gene’s depth to the overall species depth---can be used as the key criterion for the selection of genes [@nayfachIntegratedMetagenomicsPipeline2016a].
+Therefore, the depth ratio---the ratio of a given gene’s depth to the overall species depth---can be used as the key criterion for the assignment of genes to a species [@nayfachIntegratedMetagenomicsPipeline2016a].

 However, gene content estimation using pangenome profiles faces four key challenges (Fig. 1A, B):